opengauss-mirror/docs/README.en.md

 ### Brief Introduction

 docs maintains openGauss documentations which is integrated by online website.
-Now we are under developing. you are welcome to join us.
+Welcome to join us.

 ### Installation